About the Journal

 Online publication enables us to noticeably streamline the revision and editing process, and publication in open access format contributes to greater dissemination and advancement of scientific knowledge.

 This journal provides free, immediate access to its content, following the principle that publishing the research free of charge provides for a greater exchange of global information.
+Users have the right to read, download, copy, distribute, print, search, or link to the full texts of articles in this journal, or to use them for any other lawful purpose.

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More information...